 Mr S couldn’t resist the Italian cheese plate accompanied with honey from the Dolomites and hoovered it in super speed time.

 Surrounded by the old style wooden hut decor, chandeliers, and the relaxing, elegant ambience.
 Mr S and I were lapping up the romantic air of the restaurant.
-We loved the modern twists on Ladin dishes this charming restaurant creates.
+We loved the modern twists on Ladin dishes.
 If venturing in these parts I’d definitely recommend a visit.

 I was even treated to a departing gift.
 A beautifully painted clay hanging